DallanQ/sleeping_gods_3/Manual.md

 5. Clean up the rest of the game components.

-Setting Up a Saved Game 1.
-Place the atlas in the center of the table and turn to the page of the location indicated on the most recent save line on the journey log sheet.
+#### Setting Up a Saved Game (page 32)

+1. Place the atlas in the center of the table and turn to the page of the location indicated on the most recent save line on the journey log sheet.
 Place the ship token in the listed region.

 2. Place the ship board near the atlas.
 Place the ship damage markers as indicated on the most recent save line of the journey log.
 Place any resources and coins from the campaign box on the ship board.